andy-futcher/.github/profile/README.md

 ## Welcome to Andy Futcher `h2`

-This is the enterprise page of [Andy Futcher](https://github.com/AndyFutcher), imbued with the inventors spirit offered to the world by Main HTML and Main JS.
-More coming soon as I publish the project and repositories. `p`
+This is the enterprise page of Andy Futchers repositories, imbued with the inventors spirit offered to the world by Main HTML and Main JS. `p`

+In the future I might use this organisation for collaboration and further developments, but for now please visit my personal GitHub page here: [Andy Futcher](https://github.com/AndyFutcher)

-You'll get the `code` insert joke when you see Main HTML template.
+🍿 You'll get the `code` insert joke when you see Main HTML template.

 <!-- **Here are some ideas to get you started:**
 🙋‍♀️ A short introduction - what is your organization all about?